SEAN: Enjoy this last mild week of manga, before March 25’s apocalyptic deluge.

 ASH: Oh, I’m glad you mentioned this!
 The previews I’ve seen look great.

-MELINDA: Wow, this does look interesting.
+MJ: Wow, this does look interesting.

 SEAN: We’re at the 2nd to last volume of Oh My Goddess! from Dark Horse, and I still can’t quite believe I’m typing that.